tensorflow/docs/site/en/api_docs/python/tf/data/FixedLengthRecordDataset.md

 Creates a `Dataset` whose elements are slices of the given tensors.

+Note that if `tensors` contains a NumPy array, and eager execution is not enabled, the values will be embedded in the graph as one or more
+<a href="../../tf/constant"><code>tf.constant</code></a> operations.
+For large datasets (> 1 GB), this can waste
+memory and run into byte limits of graph serialization.
+If tensors contains one or more large NumPy arrays, consider the alternative described in
+<a href="../../../../guide/datasets#consuming_numpy_arrays">this guide</a>.

 #### Args:

 * <b>`tensors`</b>: A nested structure of tensors, each having the same size in the